 This workshop generated a lot of questions from respondents.
 One of the concerns that came out clearly was a need for more information on airport-related matters.
-Many stated that they would welcome more communication from EAL in terms of what their plans are, for example, for integrated road planning, as illustrated by the quote below:
+Many stated that they would

 I mean, I think I would want to hear, actually, what investment you would make, in terms of improving the transport from the airport to Fife.
 It's not about Fife Council making that investment, it's actually about the Airport making that investment.
 I think that might then buy your kind of support from the communities.